Trisha1212/Ansible/README.md

 - Can follow above steps for Web server
 - Verify Ansible is install properly `ansible`
 - Exit from machine `logout`

-### Now you have successfully installed Ansible on all server machine
+# Now you have successfully installed Ansible on all server machine

+### TestLab with ansible
+- ssh into acs machine `vagrant ssh acs`
+- `vim inventory`
+- Type i
+`
+192.168.33.20
+192.168.33.30
+`
+- save the file using wq!
+- cat inventory : verify two ipadress
+- run ping command using ansible: `ansible 192.168.33.20 -i inventory -u vagrant -m ping -k`
+- error for first time as to know fingerprint ! `ssh vagrant@192.168.33.20` click enter